Decolonising and the queer experience

 The RCA Students’ Union have organised a series of round table events throughout the year.
 These discussions explore socio-political ideas responding to issues that affect the institution.
 A network of speakers from the wider London community have been invited to discuss their experiences in order to help us examine crucial issues relevant to the RCA and beyond.

-The second event to take place this academic year focuses on the Queer experience and its relationship to Decolonising with a particular focus on the Queer People of Colour (QPoC) community.
+The second event to take place this year focuses on the Queer experience and its relationship to Decolonising with a particular focus on the Queer People of Colour (QPoC) community.

 Are institutions fulfilling their duty of care to QPoC?

 What do the acts of queering and decolonising mean to you and do you see any overlap?

 What can we actively do to deconstruct modes of oppression within the institution?